oseanfro/automaid/server/README.md

 In my own work I keep my (copy) of the server somewhere,

-$somewhere/server
+`$somewhere/server`

 and then I make

-$somewhere/processed
+`$somewhere/processed`

-and then I link to where I usually keep my pythons:
+and then I need to physically copy the scripts from where I usually keep my pythons, which I keep there so I can keep it as a small git repo.

-$somewhere/scripts -> ~fjsimons/PROGRAMS/YFILES/automaid/scripts
+`cp -r $YFILES/automaid/scripts ~fjsimons/PROGRAMS/automaid/scripts`

 And then IN that directory, $somewhere, I execute the sequence: